Thrive: Berklee's Strategic Direction

 Our top priority is the Roger H. Brown Thrive Scholarship Fund, which provides support to Berklee College of Music and Boston Conservatory at Berklee students who demonstrate academic excellence and financial need.
 The goal of this continuing student aid program is to increase retention, on-time degree completion, and graduation rates while reducing debt levels for Thrive Scholarship recipients so that they can more fully engage in their experience at Berklee and be better positioned to build sustainable careers.

-Since the 2018–2019 academic year, Berklee has awarded $9.9 million in Thrive Scholarships to 476 College and Conservatory students.
-Fall 2019 scholarship recipients were found to have a 43 percent decrease in student debt, demonstrating the tremendous impact that these scholarships can have on our students’ education and futures.
+Since the 2018–2019 academic year, Berklee has awarded more than 826 Thrive Scholarships to College and Conservatory students.
+In fall 2022, the awards totaled $8.2 million and were distributed to 184 new awardees and 284 continuing recipients.
+After year two, Thrive Scholarships have reduced the average family debt by 47 percent, demonstrating the tremendous impact that these scholarships can have on our students' education and families.

 Would you like to learn more?
 Contact Davis Wimberly to discover the variety of ways that you can strategically support student success through Thrive.